cilium/cilium/Documentation/gettingstarted/local-redirect-policy.rst

          * Modify Node-local DNS cache's deployment yaml to point readiness probe to its own IP by removing the ``host`` field under ``readinessProbe``.

-* Deploy local redirect policy (LRP) to steer DNS traffic to the node local dns cache.
+* Deploy Local Redirect Policy (LRP) to steer DNS traffic to the node local dns cache.

   .. parsed-literal::